Forklift and flatbed truck MDF vehicle kits for Necromunda

 In the World That Was, I was running a Dark Heresy game that was entering its final stages of escalation.
 Our mid-high level characters had woken up naked and bloody in a pit of despair, deep in the filthy clutches of the Beast House.
 After escaping, they find themselves in the middle of an end-of-the-world carnival riddled with mutants, heretics and witches.

 Where those three venn diagram circles overlap, you get the Bedlam Feast.
-A Chaos faction out for mayhem who have been responsible for several atrocities in our characters’ lives and are now moving to put their final plan into action.
+A Chaos helot faction out for mayhem who have been responsible for several atrocities in our characters’ lives and are now moving to put their final plan into action.
 For this, I needed some cultists.